 However, utilities in the state buy and sell electricity through a regional market, ISO-NE.
-Northern Pass proponents argue that increasing regional capacity will therefore help to stabilize and/or lower rates in the Granite State.
+Northern Pass proponents argued that increasing regional capacity would therefore help to stabilize and/or lower rates in the Granite State.

 Continuing concerns about the use of power transmitted through the Northern Pass led Eversource to announce in 2016 that it had entered into a power-purchase agreement with Hydro-Quebec.
 However, the agreement was shot down in 2017 by state regulators who said it would violate state law.

 Impact on energy rates

 The impact that Northern Pass would have had on future energy rates is difficult to determine, but is based largely on concerns about the region’s increasing dependence on natural gas for electricity generation.
 Currently, gas accounts for roughly 45% of electrical generation in New England.
 This percentage is expected to rise with the retirement of aging fossil-fuel and nuclear power generators.
 Limited pipeline capacity coupled with high demand during winter months, when residential users draw upon supplies to heat their homes, has led to significant spikes in electrical rates in recent years.

-The degree to which hydroelectricity from the Northern Pass will fulfill state, regional and federal clean energy requirements varies.
+The degree to which hydroelectricity from the Northern Pass would have fulfilled state, regional and federal clean energy requirements varied.

 - Hydroelectricity transmitted through the Northern Pass would have qualified to fulfill requirements of the Environmental Protection Agency’s Clean Power Plan.

-- The energy does not meet current requirements for New Hampshire’s clean energy mandate, the Renewable Portfolio Standard.
+- The energy would not have met current requirements for New Hampshire’s clean energy mandate, the Renewable Portfolio Standard.

 - Buying power from Hydro-Quebec via the Northern Pass would not have required utilities to purchase carbon allowances through the Regional Greenhouse Gas Initiative.

 Obstacles and opposition

 Both the DOE and the SEC granted intervenor status to individuals and organizations who demonstrated they had a substantial interest in the outcome of decisions related to the Northern Pass.

 - Over 100 groups were granted intervenor status by the SEC, which gave them the right to attend hearings, present evidence, file motions and objections, and cross-examine witnesses.
 Intervenors included property owners and municipalities along the proposed route, environmental groups, business groups and unions.